55Honey/Acore_ZoneDebuff/README.md

 ## Admin Usage:
 Adjust the config flags and IDs in the `.lua` files.
 Each file has it's own list of zones.

-There are
-- `zoneDebuff.lua` to change player stats globally for certain zones as well as player and and pet/minion damage dealt and damage taken.
+There is `zoneDebuff.lua` to change player stats globally for certain zones as well as player and and pet/minion damage dealt and damage taken.
-They're configurable individually for Dungeons, Raids and BGs/Arenas.
+They're configurable individually for
+- Dungeons,
+- Raids and
+- BGs/Arenas.
-It is also possible to remove a configurable list of Auras, meant for World Buffs for another list of map IDs.
+- It is also possible to remove a configurable list of Auras, meant for World Buffs for another list of map IDs.

 ## GM Usage:
 Nothing to do.